SHIFTING YOUR GEARS: Emotional Balancing and Release Technique

 Waves taking out the discomfort and replacing it with better feelings.

 Next, think of a word (or words) that you would like to replace the uncomfortable feeling/thoughts with.
 It should be something that you can relate to and can imagine.
 On your inhale, feel strength and energy start to fill the body as you say the positive word(s) over and over to yourself.
-Feeling it expand and move through your bloodstream and nervous system.
+Feel it expand and move through your bloodstream and nervous system.
 Examples include “peace,” “I am enough,” “free,” “clear,” “wisdom,” etc.

 You can also use a symbol or metaphor to focus on to enhance the process.
 Examples include a wild animal or insect, a place in nature, someone you know or a famous person with the desired qualities, opening to God/Source etc. to bring the desired feeling/energy.